Toqozz/toqozz.github.io/_posts/2018-02-03-xlib-x11-utility-window.markdown

 ---
 layout: post
-title: "Creating a utility window using properties in Xlib/X11"
+title: "Creating a Utility Window Using Properties in Xlib/X11"
 date: 2018-02-03
 categories:
 ---

-# Creating a utility window using properties in Xlib/X11
 [Yarn](https://github.com/Toqozz/yarn) is a notification daemon designed to be a more visually featureful alternative to the beloved [dunst](https://github.com/dunst-project/dunst).
 It was important to me that Yarn be at least as lightweight as dunst, which meant avoiding GTK/Qt and drawing with Xlib/Cairo instead.

 The main thing this meant was that I had to interface with X11 directly.
 I wanted a pure X11 utility window -- no window manager positioning, no window borders, just compositor shadows.